dhellmann/pymotw-3/source/re/index.rst

 Regular expressions support more powerful patterns than simple literal text strings.
-Patterns can repeat, can be anchored to different logical locations within the input, and can be expressed in compact forms that do not require every literal character be present in the pattern.
+Patterns can repeat, can be anchored to different logical locations within the input, and can be expressed in compact forms that do not require every literal character to be present in the pattern.
 All of these features are used by combining literal text values with *meta-characters* that are part of the regular expression pattern syntax implemented by ``re``.